 Let’s take a look at the best horror movies of 2014.
-The scary list features the usual mix of sequels (‘Wolf Creek 2′), adaptations (‘Horns’) and original fare (‘Oculus’).
-Although oddly there hasn’t been a single remake this year.
-Based on what I’ve seen, and what’s out shortly, these are the top 25 best horror movies of 2014 right now.
-It’s a good year for indies in particular.
+The scary list features the usual mix of sequels (‘Wolf Creek 2’), adaptations (‘Horns’) and original fare (‘Oculus’).
+Although oddly there hasn’t been a single prominent remake this year.
+It has been a good one for indies.

 25th – Open Grave